- Home

 Regional Insights

-The AI in medical imaging market in North America dominated the global industry in 2024 and accounted for the largest revenue share of 43.04% in 2024.
+The North America AI in medical imaging market dominated with the largest revenue share of 44.0% in 2025.
 The region's advanced healthcare infrastructure and significant investment in healthcare technology provide a solid foundation for integrating AI solutions.
 Extensive R&D activities, particularly in the U.S., foster innovation and the development of cutting-edge AI applications in medical imaging.
 In addition, the increasing prevalence of chronic diseases and the rising demand for early and accurate diagnosis fuel the need for advanced imaging technologies.

-The U.S. AI in medical imaging market held the largest market share in 2024.
+The U.S. AI in medical imaging market held the largest revenue share in 2025.
 This is attributed to the growing adoption of AI technologies for disease diagnosis and treatment in healthcare.
 This demand is driven by the potential for AI to enhance diagnostic accuracy and its ability to manage increasing workloads efficiently.
-For instance, a study published by New Intelerad Research in May 2022 revealed that approximately 64% of U.S. consumers highly trust AI for medical imaging applications.
-This growing confidence underscores the increasing acceptance and adoption of AI-driven solutions among healthcare providers and patients, further propelling market growth.
+For instance, in July 2025, Philips announced FDA 510(k) clearance for SmartSpeed Precise dual AI software for MRI, an AI-enabled image reconstruction solution designed to deliver up to 3x faster scans and up to 80% sharper images, improving radiology workflow efficiency.

 Europe AI in Medical Imaging Market Trends